kingston-csj/jforgame/README.md

   ## QuickStart
   1. Use git to download codes, git clone https://github.com/kingston-csj/jforgame
   2. Import maven project to your ide
-  3. Create new database named game_data_001 and import sql from resources/game_data_001.sql file.
-Create new databse named game_user_001 and import sql from resources/game_user_001.sql file
+  3. Create new database named game_data_001 and import resources/game_data_001.sql into it.
+Similarly, create new databse named game_user_001 and import resources/game_user_001.sql into it
   4. Start game server，entrance is ServerStartup.java
   5. Start robot client，entrance is ClientStartup.java